Understanding Class Rank: Its Role in College Admissions

 Grades in all high school courses Grades in AP courses Strength of Curriculum Entrance Exam Scores (SAT/ACT) Essays or writing samples Teacher and counselor recommendations Class rank Extracurricular Activities College Interviews

-Source: National Association of College Admissions Counselors
+Source: National Association for College Admission Counseling

 If you’re graduating from a non-ranking school or don’t have a high class rank, it may be wise to focus on showcasing your talents, achievements, curiosity, motivation, resilience, and personal growth.

-And even if academic rank might be important for some colleges you’re applying to, admissions officers are also looking for evidence of personal growth and holistic skills:
+Remember, even if academic rank might be important for some colleges you’re applying to, admissions officers are also looking for evidence of personal growth and holistic skills:

 • Creativity